boxybird/wordpress-wp-query-rest-api/README.md

 });
 ```

-> Note: The above filter can be thought as a security layer.
+> Note: The above filter can be thought of as a security layer.
 If you never want an `$arg` to be passed to `WP_Query`, do it here!

 ### Permissions Callback